DE

 © Maxim Shipenkov/ТАСС

-FNF Russia in Exile supported the author's fellowship of the book "Lost in Memory: Memorial Society and the Battle for the Russian Past".
+FNF Russia in exile in cooperation with the StraightForward Foundation supported the author's fellowship of the book "Lost in Memory: Memorial Society and the Battle for the Russian Past".
 The book is about the "Memorial Society" - the first civil rights organization in the late USSR, advocating for the rehabilitation and commemoration of the millions of victims of Stalin’s political repression.

 Starting out as a small group of educated people in Moscow who shared similar beliefs, Memorial quickly grew into a popular movement.
 It played a big part in making Soviet society more democratic and eventually helped bring down the Soviet government.